akhilanandsirra/nearbyPlaces/README.md

 # Nearby Places

-Nearby Places is an android mobile application which allows to search for nearby places through geolocation, distance.
-In fact, the concept of proximity is relative, and it depends from distance itself.
-So, the android mobile application is able to search places, and we know that many target users are used to walking to these places, so we thought to allow the users to set desired radius in the nearby search.
+Nearby Places is an android mobile application which allows to search for nearby places through geolocation, distance using Google Maps API.
+It is able to search places, As many target users are used to walking to these places, so we thought to allow the users to set desired radius in the nearby search.